kbeckmann/game-and-watch-retro-go/README.md

 - Do you have any changed files, even if you didn't intentionally change them?
 Please run `git reset --hard` to ensure an unchanged state.
 - Did you pull but forgot to update the submodule?
 Run `git submodule update --init --recursive` to ensure that the submodules are in sync.
-- Always run `make -f Makefile.nes -j clean` or `make -f Makefile.nes -j clean` before building something new.
+- Always run `make -f Makefile.nes -j clean` or `make -f Makefile.gb -j clean` before building something new.
 The makefile should handle incremental builds, but please do this first before reporting issues.
 - It is still not working?
 Try the classic trouble shooting methods: Disconnect power to your debugger and G&W and connect again.
 Try programming the [Base](https://github.com/ghidraninja/game-and-watch-base) project first to ensure you can actually program your device.
 - Still not working?
 Ok, head over to #support on the discord and let's see what's going on.